IRNAS/irnas.github.io/_posts/2015-04-16-good-eough-cnc-intro.md

  * make the machine adaptable to size and user requirements
  * upgrade it with Z axis and 4/5th axis, cut square/round profiles on all sides

 Firstly, we have designed a simple one axis gantry system to evaluate design options.
 Using standard 40x40x3mm and 100x100x3mm steel tubing, 608ZZ standard bearings and screws we have made three iterations of bearing placements and optimized the assembly to use 12 bearings for a single trolley, stably confining the trolley to linear only movement.
 With the designs shown in photos below, we have achieved reliable operation with speeds in excess of 35000mm/min on a single axis using only GT2 6mm bearings.
-Design documentation of this prototype (is available]({{ site.url }}/downloads/plasma/GoodEnoughCNCplasma.pdf).
+Design documentation of this prototype [is available]({{ site.url }}/downloads/plasma/GoodEnoughCNCplasma.pdf).

 The control system currently uses good quality [Planet-CNC](http://www.planet-cnc.com/) controllers and  [PoLabs stepper drivers](http://www.poscope.com/index.php?route=product/category&path=68) with NEMA23 motors, all of which can be readily replaced with open source systems.